It operated until 1809 and again from 1832-1884, concentrating on the manufacture of pig iron but also other products such as firebacks.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Oxford Furnace #1 (here, next to this marker); Grist Mill (within shouting distance of this marker); Foundry (within shouting distance of this marker); Shippen Manor (within shouting distance of this marker); a different marker also named Shippen Manor (within shouting distance of this marker); Company Store (about 500 feet away, measured in a direct line); Oxford Furnace Memorial (about 600 feet away); Oxford House / Wall Street (about 600 feet away).
 Touch for a list and map of all markers in Oxford.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 22, 2014, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 280 times since then and 15 times this year.
+It was originally submitted on July 22, 2014, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 334 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on July 22, 2014, by Alan Edelson of Union Twsp., New Jersey. • Bill Pfingsten was the editor who published this page.